 Do note, however, that you can’t deduct the premiums when determining your self-employment taxes.
-Moreover, you can only deduct the premiums for those months that you, or your spouse, did not participate in an employer-subsidized health plan.
+Moreover, you can only deduct the premiums for those months that you, or your spouse, did not participate in (or have access to) an employer-sponsored health plan.
 You also can snag the deduction if you pay health insurance premiums to your employees.
 Lastly, you’re not allowed to claim the deduction if it exceeds the income from your business [source: TurboTax].

 1. Don’t Forget the Alimony

 Alimony.
 Enough said.
 You can subtract from your income tax the amount you pay to your former spouse.
 However, you cannot deduct child support payments; noncash property settlements; payments that represent your spouse’s portion of community property; money used to maintain the property or use of the property.
 Concurrently, you also have to claim the income from alimony [source: IRS].